 - 10 parts water

 If you're using liquid sugar, try not to use honey.
-Because there are some anti-bacterial properties in honey, which may kill the microbes.
+Because according to some there are some anti-bacterial properties in honey, which may kill the microbes we're harvesting.
 We may then end up cultivating honey instead of building up our little enzymatic empire.

 Depending on your practical application, you can choose your organic waste accordingly.
-Here are some few ideas:
+Here are a few ideas to get started:

 - If you intend to use the GE for cleaning, choose something like: